luccamicale/luccamicale/README.md

 🔭 I’m currently studying at @microverseinc

-🌱 I’m currently learning React, Ruby, and Javascript
+🌱 I’m currently learning React and Ruby on Rails

 👨‍💻 All of my projects are available at https://github.com/luccamicale